We support women and girls in war and crisis zones

 Focal points of work

 Since 2014, medica mondiale has been committed to supporting women and girls affected by violence in the Autonomous Region of Kurdistan in northern Iraq.
 The region has taken in many internally displaced persons in addition to refugees from Syria.
 In 2016, medica mondiale opened an office in Dohuk to coordinate its local activities.
+Together with our partner organisations, we work in the following three fields of activity:

-2. Awareness-raising and political advocacy work
+Awareness-raising and political advocacy work

-Our feminist partner organisation EMMA raises awareness among governmental institutions of sensitive issues when dealing with survivors of violence.
+The women’s rights organisation EMMA pursues the aims of eliminating gender-based violence and empowering women.
+EMMA raises awareness among governmental institutions of sensitive issues when dealing with survivors of violence.
 The organisation also conducts intensive political advocacy work and networking: for the prevention of violence, the protection and rights of women and girls.
-EMMA explicitly engages for Yazidi women and their children born during or after their captivity by the so-called Islamic State (IS).
-EMMA also sensitises the social environment of survivors to their difficult situation, needs and rights.
+EMMA sensitises the public and the social environment of survivors to their difficult situation, needs and rights.

 Raising awareness for the situation of Yazidi IS survivors

-3. Sustainable support: Self-care and staff care
+Sustainable support: self and staff care

-As part of a programme on self-care and staff care, EMMA in close cooperation with medica mondiale is developing and implementing measures for individuals and for the organisation as a whole.
-These help their teams to maintain a constructive and cooperative approach in the long term.
-In turn, this ensures that they continue to have sufficient reserves of strength to support survivors of sexualised and gender-based violence.
+The "Staff Care Concept" developed by EMMA makes an important contribution to activists being able to continue working despite the enormous pressure they are facing.
+It helps them to continue to have sufficient reserves of strength to support survivors of sexualised and gender-based violence.
 This is particularly important as the teams operate in a context of stigmatisation and many varied social, political and economic crises.

 Self-care for health professionals

-As part of a global qualification programme for health care staff, medica mondiale implements need-based self- and staff-care measures in the Autonomous Region of Kurdistan.
+With a global qualification programme for health care staff, medica mondiale implements need-based self- and staff-care measures in the Autonomous Region of Kurdistan.

-5. Support for organisational development processes
+Supporting organisational development processes

-(Status Focal points of work of: 07/2022)
+(Status Focal points of work of: 08/2023)